AravDesai/egui_player/README.md

 # Media Player for Rust

-### Work in Progress: This is currently non functional.
+### Work in Progress: This only audio is functional.

 Plays videos and has audio miniplayer for egui